Narcolepsy Area Rock Climbing

 Weather station 1.9 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Narcolepsy Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Narcolepsy Area:

 Narcolepsy 5.8 5b 16 VI- 15 HVS 4c